Goal 15: Policies, processes and practices

 Education and outreach initiatives

 We offer a variety of free educational programs and outreach initiatives for local and national communities focused on the sustainable management of agricultural land.
-Our researchers are working on a project aimed at raising public and policy awareness about the vital importance of soil biodiversity in agricultural land and its sustainable management on a global scale.
+Our researchers are working on a soil biodiversity project aimed at raising public and policy awareness about the vital importance of soil biodiversity in agricultural land and its sustainable management on a global scale.
 This research highlights the significance of healthy soils in sustainable land management, their role in responding to climate change, and their value as natural capital.
-The team are also seeking to provide accessible and practical knowledge and tools for local communities to use to repair soils.
+For example, our work explores how native soil microbiomes and plant microbe interactions can accelerate recovery of degraded soils.

-We offer a variety of educational programmes and outreach for local and national communities on sustainable management of land tourism.
+We offer a variety of free educational programmes and outreach for local and national communities on sustainable management of land tourism.
 Firstly, we own 35 acres of land that are used for tourism at our Jodrell Bank site, with 120,000 visitors each year.
 Visitors can engage with our educational outreach displays throughout our outdoor Arboretum, which demonstrate our approach to maintaining the land responsibly.

-In partnership with UNESCO, we’ve developed Roundview, a participatory educational outreach game.
-This initiative helps visitors to UNESCO sites understand the environmental challenges and opportunities involved in managing tourist destinations sustainably.
-We’ve worked with the National Trust on an educational outreach initiative with the public at their Quarry Bank Mill tourist site, which has developed an educational toolkit for how cultural tourist sites are sustainably managed as major visitor attraction.
+Thirdly, we’ve worked with the National Trust on an educational outreach initiative with the public at their Quarry Bank Mill tourist site, which has developed an educational toolkit for how cultural tourist sites are sustainably managed as major visitor attraction.

-We have also worked with the band Massive Attack to create an open educational resource for the music industry and the public, highlighting how tourism from music concerts impacts urban land management, such as transport infrastructure.
+Fourthly, we have also worked with the band Massive Attack to create an open educational resource for the music industry and the public, highlighting how tourism from music concerts impacts urban land management, such as transport infrastructure.

 Collaboration for shared land ecosystems